 From: Top 11 Tourist Mistakes

-In an effort to save money, visitors sometimes buy Venice Connected passes online before they leave home, or they stand in line to purchase ACTV Tourist Travel Cards at vaporetto ticket booths the minute they arrive in Venice.
+In an effort to save money, visitors sometimes buy Venezia Unica tourist passes online before they leave home, or they stand in line to purchase ACTV Tourist Travel Cards at vaporetto ticket booths the minute they arrive in Venice.

 Before buying a transit pass, give some thought to how you'll use it--and plan your sightseeing to make the most efficient use of the time you're paying for.